Meet the Guides

 Ruslan is a family man and true horse lover.
 He and his wife have five children, from toddler-aged to teens, and they keep two homes in the area.
 He lives in Boz Uchuk village during the winter months, and his family moves to Jyrgalan during the warm summers.
 Ruslan believes that God has blessed the Krygyz people with the unparalleled natural beauty of their surroundings.
 He works as a horse trekking guide, sharing with tourists this place he calls home.
 He supplies kymyz, fermented mare’s milk, to Jyrgalan villagers, and also offers the village’s popular kymyz treatments — a wellness activity enjoyed by locals and tourists alike.
 Since horses are such a big part of Ruslan's life, it makes sense that kok-boru is among his favorite games.

-Azamat and his wife Bermet are founding members of the Jyrgalan DMO.
-They have a strong belief that tourism can change their town — and their family — for the better.
-He and his wife run Baitor Guesthouse, and Azamat is one of the town’s key horse trekking guides.
+He and his wife Bermet run Baitor Guesthouse, and Azamat is one of the horse trekking guides.
 He takes an active, hands-on role in everything from training his horse to leading his treks to repairing his own cars and machinery — something he loves doing.
 He owns 30 horses, in addition to many cows and sheep, all which he keeps on his land in Razdolnoe village.
 After a hard day of work, he loves to come home and enjoy a traditional Kyrgyz meal of beshbarmak or chuchuk, topped off with kymyz, the fermented mare’s milk.

 Urmat has always loved the mountains.
 Since childhood, he would head into nature with a deep need to explore, a need to know better the nature surrounding his home.
 He knows the mountains well, and as tourism grows he is committed to sharing his love for nature with travelers interested in immersing themselves in Jrygalan Valley’s quiet, clean, and untouched lakes, and rivers, and mountain peaks.
 In addition to guiding tourists, Urmat saddles up, takes his dog for companionship, and heads to the jailoo (high mountain summer pastures) to care for his family’s sheep, cows, and horses.
 In his free time, he loves watching martial arts movies, listening to music, and learning English.
 He loves that tourism has come to the Jyrgalan Valley so he can share with tourists his love for natural spaces.